jpangburn/flow_meter/README.md

 SSID = 'your ssid here'
 PASSWORD = 'your wifi password here'

+GMT_OFFSET = '-7' # PDT is -7
 ```
-Put in the SSID and password for your own wifi
+Put in the SSID and password for your own wifi.
+Change the country code if you're outside the US.
+Use the timezone where the meter is as the GMT_OFFSET- this is used by the program to decide when a new day has occured so it can display the gallons per day.
+Note that MicroPython does not have timezone support so there's no easy way to update the time for daylight savings (if your area still does that silliness, mine does sadly).

 5. Use `File->Save Copy...` to save this file to the pico with the name 'wificonfig.py'

 6. Open the `asyncversion.py` file in Thonny and run it to make sure it works.
 You should see output like this:

 ```